XYFC128/IPMES_PLUS/docs/dsn_artifact_manual.md

 - `Type`: `Default`, `Frequency` or `Flow`.
     - `Default`: The default event pattern that matches the input event with the signature specified in `Signature`.
 If `UseRegex` is set to `true`, the signature will be treated as a regex expression to match the signatures of input events in the data graph.
 Can ignore `Type` for default event pattern.
     - `Frequency`: Similar to the default event pattern except it must be matched $f$ times to count as a frequency pattern match (i.e. there must be at least $f$ events in data graph that matches the signature of this pattern event).
 The parameter $f$ is specifed by the `Frequency` attribute of this event.
-    - `Floe`: This pattern event has no signature.
+    - `Flow`: This pattern event has no signature.
 It finds a flow from the entity matches its subject pattern to the entity matches its object pattern.
 - `SubjectID`: the subject of this event.
 If 2 events are arise from the same subject, they share the subject id.
 - `ObjectID`: the object of this event.
 If 2 events act on the same object, they share the object id.
 - `Parents`: an array of pattern event id.
 This determins the dependency of a pattern event.
 The pattern event should be matched after all of its parents are matched.